 Your project requires that a certain amount of hardware and/or software must be purchased and delivered to one or more locations.
 This seems fairly simple at first glance, but if you are to be successful at navigating the procurement process, there are some things you should consider.

 Hardware and software standards are common in large organizations.
 If you have a list of all of the items that the team has indicated that needs to be purchased, this list needs to be very specific and needs to be reviewed by whoever is responsible for enforcing the hardware and software standards.
 Depending on the size of the organization, the team that provided you with the list of hardware and software usually will not be the same team that develops and enforces those standards.
 The last thing you want to do is order the hardware and then be told you have to order a different model or software release in order to comply with those standards.
 When you ask for a list from your team, ask that the hardware and software on the list are very specific.
 The list should include AT LEAST the following information:

 - Hardware device manufacturer, model number, and quantity

 - Software vendor name, full product name, and version required

 - Cost center or project number that has approved funding for the project (Process specific)

 - Date by which you need that device or software available for configuration

-- Contact person for questions regarding the order and their contact info
+- Contact the person for questions regarding the order and their contact info

 - Email address